Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Methodology

 \subsection{Evaluation Metrics}

-Let $x \in I$ be the original input image, $F_X$ the classification or semantic segmentation network till LayerX (the layer from which we want to reconstruct the activations), $L_X$ the latent space of LayerX, $g: L_X \rightarrow I$ an inversion method (steps 2 - 3 in \cref{fig:overview} or gradient descent), and $F_X'$ the test network till LayerX'.
+Let $x \in I$ be the original input image and $F_X$ be the feature extractor from layers 0 to LayerX, i.e., the layer from which we want to reconstruct the activations.
+Further, let $L_X$ be the latent space of LayerX, $f: L_X \rightarrow I$ an inversion method (steps 2 - 3 in \cref{fig:overview} or gradient descent), and $F_X'$ the test network from layers 0 to LayerX'.